“But why do spirits walk the earth, and why do they come to me?”

 In one instance a parent would not stop.
 Her concerns grew and escalated and yet her child would always appear carefree and happy in school.
 I offered her my time.
 I monitored the situation closely.
 I followed everything up.
 I took every word seriously.

 'But she was convinced.
 This was confusing given the fact that when I had observed, everything had appeared very settled.
 I became unsure about how this could be resolved with a positive outcome for all parties.
-I could wait in hope that things would subside or go away, but wishful thinking offers little personal reassurance and is no way to run a school.'
+I could wait in hope that things would subside or go away, but wishful thinking is no way to run a school.'

-In the years to come we would make sure that we could all become more aware as a staff team, so we could spot the early indicators and be receptive and supportive.
-We would carefully look out for families where we knew that there could be domestic pressures and add this to our safeguarding duty of care.
-With a sensitive and trusting approach, we'd make ourselves available.
-At the same time we had the opportunity to take our children to the panto and give them ice cream.
-They would enjoy the many school Christmas parties, visit Santa for their present and enjoy a lovely Christmas dinner.
+With increased awareness, we could spot the early indicators and be receptive and supportive.
+We would carefully look out for families where we knew that there could be domestic pressures and add this to our duty of care.
+At the same time we had the opportunity to take our most vulnerable children to the panto and give them ice cream.
+They would enjoy the many school Christmas parties, visit Santa for their present and enjoy a cracking Christmas dinner.
 The whole run up to Christmas became an opportunity for us to genuinely make a difference.

 The season would conclude with our services together in church.
 With our families by our sides, we would talk openly, considering the challenges, shining a light on the requirement for kindness, compassion and community.
 Every prayer, hymn and blessing served as a reminder.
 We didn't just sing and read those words, we took the time to understand and make sense of them all.